 Registered Staff Hours

-On top of faring well overall, this facility earned a nearly flawless inspection report.
-Consequently, it received one of our best scores in that category with an A+.
-Our inspection grades are based on items located in the a nursing home's recent inspection reports.
-Facilities that score well in this area tend to have few deficiencies on those reports.
+This facility received a solid overall grade as described above, but we really wanted to emphasize its nearly flawless health inspection reports in recent years.
+We awarded them an impressive grade of A+ in this category.
+Our inspection scores are based on several datapoints found on the a nursing home's recent inspection reports.
+Places that score well in this category have very few deficiencies on those reports.
 Most importantly, these nursing homes should not have any severe deficiencies which are associated with risks to patient safety.
-Although this facility had a few deficiencies on its report, none were serious based on CMS' deficiency scale.
-Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.
+Although this nursing home had a few deficiencies on its inspection report, none of them were severe based on CMS' deficiency scale.
+Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.

 Does this page answer your questions about Parkview Manor Care Center?